Urbana, Illinois: History

 Urbana suffered a setback when the Chicago branch of the Illinois Central Railroad, which had been expected to pass through town, was instead laid down two miles west, where the land was flatter.
-The town of West Urbana grew up around the train depot built there in 1854, and in 1861 its name was changed to Champaign.
+The town of West Urbana grew up around the train depot built there in 1854; further, in 1861 its name was changed to Champaign.
 The competition between the two cities provoked Urbana to tear down the ten-year-old County Courthouse and replace it with a much larger and fancier structure, to ensure that the county seat would remain in Urbana.

 Champaign-Urbana was selected as the site for a new state agricultural school, thanks to the efforts of Clark Griggs.
 Illinois Industrial University, which would evolve into the University of Illinois Urbana-Champaign, opened in 1868 with 77 students.

 A number of efforts to merge Urbana and Champaign have failed at the polls.

-On October 9, 1871 a fire burned much of downtown Urbana.
+On October 9, 1871, a fire burned much of downtown Urbana.
 Children playing with matches started the fire.
-(It is unrelated to the Great Chicago Fire of the same day, though both fires occurred during severe drought and were spread by high winds.)
+(It is unrelated to the Great Chicago Fire that started the day before, though both fires occurred during severe drought and were spread by high winds.)